-2: I'm using 'they' to refer to a single person whose gender is unknown.
-I may occasionally use feminine pronouns ('she,' her,' etc.) as generic pronouns.
-I usually do so to counteract the default view that certain roles, like 'judge' and 'CEO,' are filled by men.
-You'll find guidance for using people's preferred pronouns in Section 12.3 and starting at page 155 in Section 26.5.
+2: In this text, we are using 'they' to refer to a single person whose gender is unknown.
+We may occasionally use feminine pronouns ('she,' 'her,' etc.) as generic pronouns.
+We usually do so to counteract the default view that certain roles, like 'judge' and 'ceo,' are filled by men.
+You'll find guidance for using people's pronouns in Section Section 16.3 on page 84 and in Section 42.4.